rikkimax/twp-d/manuscript/content/variables/primitives.md

 bool d = true || false; // true
 ```

-Don't worry too much about the bitwise operators, they are a more advanced and low level operator.
+Don't worry too much about the bit wise operators, they are a more advanced and low level operator.
 But for reference purposes they act as:

 ```
 0b0110 & 0b0101 = 0b0100